-Mr. Sudharshan Canagarajah, a Lead Economist in the Europe and Central Asia Region (ECA) of the World Bank, is currently in charge of economic policy matters in Europe and Central Asia region countries.
-He has been with the World Bank for about eighteen years in several positions in different world regions and has published extensively in economic growth, fiscal policy, poverty, public expenditure and labor market issues.
+Mr. Sudharshan Canagarajah, is an Adviser in the Development Effectiveness Department of Africa Region of the World Bank.
+He is currently in charge of advising on strategic policy issues for Sub Saharan African countries.
+Prior to this he was Lead Economist for economic policy maters in Europe and Central Asia region countries.
+He has been with the World Bank for about twenty years in several positions in different world regions and has published extensively in economic growth, fiscal policy, poverty, public expenditure and labor market issues.
 He holds a PhD in economics from Cambridge University (UK).

-- 12/14/12 The malaise of demographic dynamics in ECA: Is Migration a saving grace?
+- The malaise of demographic dynamics in ECA: Is Migration a saving grace?

-- 12/05/12 Remittances in Europe and Central Asia (ECA): The medium term outlook is not bad?
+- Remittances in Europe and Central Asia (ECA): The medium term outlook is not bad?

-- 08/30/11 Are migrants more likely than nationals to be unemployed during economic crisis?
+- Are migrants more likely than nationals to be unemployed during economic crisis?

-- 06/08/11 The ECA diaspora can contribute to development
+- The ECA diaspora can contribute to development

-- 05/19/11 Russia’s Migration Reforms – Learning to look at the Glass Half Full
+- Russia’s Migration Reforms – Learning to look at the Glass Half Full

-- 09/13/10 Stepping out of the comfort zone
+- Stepping out of the comfort zone

-- 05/24/10 Have remittances been neglected in comparison to exports in the economic policy dialogue of low income countries (LICs)?
+- Have remittances been neglected in comparison to exports in the economic policy dialogue of low income countries (LICs)?

-- 03/01/10 The impact of the global crisis on remittances: Case of Russia and Tajikistan
+- The impact of the global crisis on remittances: Case of Russia and Tajikistan